Fertility decisions and alternative types of childcare Updated

 Childminders

 A second reason for the lack of empirical evidence on childminders is a lack of data on their labor supply and salaries.
 One exception is found in the immigration literature because a large share of childminders are immigrants.
 While there is much concern about the potentially negative impact of immigration on natives’ employment, less attention has been paid to the potential benefits of immigration on native women’s labor market participation and fertility.
 However, simply relating the presence of immigrants to women’s fertility and work decisions might not reveal a causal relationship if immigrants are more likely to reside in places where women already work more (in more developed regions, for example) or in areas with typically large families.
 To address this concern, researchers exploit the fact that new immigrants are more likely to live in areas with high historical concentrations of immigrants from the same country of origin, and show that there is indeed a positive effect of new flows of immigrants on both fertility and work of native women.
-Given that childminders usually cost considerably more than formal childcare, these effects generally concern highly educated women.
+Given that childminders usually cost considerably more than formal childcare, these effects are driven by highly educated women [15].

 Limitations and gaps

-In general, most of the reviewed studies are limited by a lack of adequate data and because they use methods that cannot establish causal relationships between childcare and fertility.
+In general, most of the past studies were limited by a lack of adequate data and because they use methods that cannot establish causal relationships between childcare and fertility.
 Studies looking at the relationship between the use of external childcare and fertility cannot be established as causal because women who use external childcare may have other unobservable characteristics that also affect the decision of having a child.
 For example, women who are more trustful, in general, may have more positive attitudes toward externalizing childcare, and toward having more children.
 In studies exploiting the local availability of external childcare, the reason for which there is more external childcare in a given region can be related to the respective families’ preferences.
 In studies looking at the effect of grandparents’ availability to provide childcare, the endogeneity problem could be quite severe.
 First, families who can and do choose grandparents as their main childcare option may be rather different from other families in terms of family decisions.
 Second, from a methodological point of view, the use of grandparents’ childcare is not determined outside the family (e.g. as with public childcare or immigrant flows).

 Summary and policy advice